w3f/polkadot-wiki/docs/learn/learn-architecture.md

 ## Relay Chain

-The Relay Chain is the central chain of
+The relay chain is the central chain of
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
 All validators of
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} are staked on the Relay Chain in DOT and validate for the Relay Chain.
-The Relay Chain is composed of a relatively small number of transaction types that include ways to interact with the governance mechanism, parachain auctions, and participating in NPoS.
-The Relay Chain has deliberately minimal functionality - for instance, smart contracts are not supported.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} are staked on the relay chain in DOT and validate for the relay chain.
+The relay chain is composed of a relatively small number of transaction types that include ways to interact with the governance mechanism, parachain auctions, and participating in NPoS.
+The relay chain has deliberately minimal functionality - for instance, smart contracts are not supported.
 The main responsibility is to coordinate the system as a whole, including parachains.
 Other specific work is delegated to the parachains, which have different implementations and features.